Arabella Golf Resort (Cape Overberg) Kleinmond Western Cape

 At the Sun City Resort, the Golf courses are designed by Gary Player and are part of the Sun City Complex.
-The “Gary Player Country Club” was built in an extinct volcanic crater and is regarded as one of the longest courses in the world.
+The “Gary Player Country Club” was built in an extinct volcanic crater and is regarded as one of the world’s longest courses.
 It was recently voted South Africa’s best golf course and is home to the “Million Dollar Challenge” sponsored by Nedbank which has the best players in the world competing.
-The course is certainly challenging with many water features with the most interesting hole being the spectacular 9th hole which is the par-five island hole.
-A long difficult course and a challenge for all.
+The course is certainly challenging with many water features with the most interesting hole is the spectacular 9th hole, the par-five island hole.
+A long, difficult course and a challenge for all.

 The “Lost City” course should also be considered as one of the best in the world.
-Built on rocky desert terrain, the course has spectacular views with many of the holes containing difficult water hazards.
+The course has spectacular views with many of the holes containing difficult water hazards built on rocky desert terrain.
 In fact, the course contains 28,000 square meters of water features so caution should be taken when playing the 13th hole.
-This course will test all golfers, however, the experience gained will live in the memory for a long time to come.
+This course will test all golfers.
+However, the experience gained will live in the memory for a long time to come.

 Sun City is the place to go if you want a mixture of family holidays and golf.
-Within the complex, there are casinos, cinemas, Waterworld, variety shows, sports facilities, hotels, and restaurants.
-In nearby Pilanesberg, there is a game reserve making it possible to book a safari tour to observe the enchanting wildlife and surroundings.
+There are casinos, cinemas, Waterworld, variety shows, sports facilities, hotels, and restaurants within the complex.
+There is a game reserve in nearby Pilanesberg, making it possible to book a safari tour to observe the enchanting wildlife and surroundings.